Located in Harpswell, Maine

 This is the first painting I’ve done on watercolor paper that I previously mounted to a hardboard panel.
 It’s a surface I’ve been interested in painting on for a while, but wanted to make sure I did plenty of research into the best mounting methods first.

 With this painting I continued experimenting with gouache on paper which I started with my previous painting of Ram Island Lighthouse.
 I also started with layers of lighter washes building up on each other instead of using more opaque applications of paint like I did with my previous works on panel.
-I’ve also been training mysefl to work more experessively.
+I’ve also been training myself to work more expressively.
 Even though I painted this in my studio from reference photos, I wanted it to have the feeling of a plein air painting done quickly on site.

 References